soundpress/RulesOfNYC/docs/c09/index.rst

    (1) A plea shall be entered within thirty days after service of the notice of violation (summons).

-   (2) A plea may be entered in person or by representative at any borough hearing office listed in § 39-08(a) of this chapter or by ordinary mail.
+   (2) A plea may be entered in person or by representative at any borough hearing office listed in 19 RCNY § 39-08(a) or by ordinary mail.

    (3) The Bureau shall not reject any plea entered by mail if received by the Bureau within thirty days after service of the notice of violation (summons).

 (b) Mailed pleas; completion of plea form.
-Pleas by mail entered by the respondent shall be made by: (1) Entering the desired plea on the plea form on the back of the summons;
+Pleas by mail entered by the respondent shall be made by:

+   (1) Entering the desired plea on the plea form on the back of the summons;

    (2) Entering his or her name and address in the space provided on the plea form;